 Understand whether or not major capital projects have delivered their intended outcomes;

-Appreciate how far out the budget forecast is set or is it reactive to just the next year’s immediate requirements; and
+Appreciate how far out the budget forecast is set or is it reactive to justify the next year’s immediate requirements; and

-Consider whether or not the extensive literature now current on asset management (particularly with ISO 55000 now ratified) is relevant to their job.
+Consider whether or not the extensive literature now current on asset management is relevant to their job.

 This is a serious investment of time and funds and provides a rare opportunity to allow the participant to think through these concepts and seek out an improved way of undertaking their job.